 When we got married, Adina’s family was already very involved with UJA, so our own involvement came naturally.
 Both through Adina’s involvement as a member of the National Young Leadership Cabinet and our family trips, we have travelled and met so many like-minded volunteers, as well as experienced first-hand how the dollars raised by UJA help so many around the globe.

 We are so pleased to see that our children have begun their own involvement by being a part of the Giving Fund, formally known as the B’nai Tzedek Fund, which they set up in honour of their bar mitzvahs.
 It’s a wonderful way to help them develop their philanthropic vision and build their understanding of the Jewish values of Tzedakah and volunteerism.
 While our children are taught this both at home and at school, we believe that the actual practice is so much more meaningful.

 Inscribing our story in the Book of Life is important so that our children see what matters to us.
 We want the tradition and results of that giving to carry on.
 We hope our story inspires others, as it is one of many examples of giving.
 This is of particular importance to the emerging generation that must carry on this tradition.

 We hope for a peaceful future and for there to always be a Jewish homeland, within a world where antisemitism is not a focal point, as it is today.
 We believe we must support the Jewish community because it is our heritage.
-It informs a large part of how we live, how we bring up our children, and the future.
+It forms a large part of how we live, how we bring up our children, and the future.

 No matter how big or small your contribution, it still matters.